Be baptized, and wash away your sins

 "As for Saul, he made havoc of the church, entering every house, and dragging off men and women, committing them to prison" (Acts 8:3).

-But something amazing happens.
+But something amazing happened.

 "Then Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked letters from him to the synagogues of Damascus, so that if he found any who were of the Way, whether men or women, he might bring them bound to Jerusalem.
 And as he journeyed he came near Damascus, and suddenly a light shone around him from heaven.
 Then he fell to the ground, and heard a voice saying to him, 'Saul, Saul, why are you persecuting Me?'
 And he said, 'Who are You, Lord?'
 And the Lord said, 'I am Jesus, whom you are persecuting.
 It is hard for you to kick against the goads.'
 So he, trembling and astonished, said, 'Lord, what do You want me to do?'
 And the Lord said to him, 'Arise and go into the city, and you will be told what you must do.'
 And the men who journeyed with him stood speechless, hearing a voice but seeing no one.
 Then Saul arose from the ground, and when his eyes were opened he saw no one.
 But they led him by the hand and brought him into Damascus.
 And he was three days without sight, and neither ate nor drank" (Acts 9:1-9).

-Many years later, Paul explained what happened after that: "Then one, Ananias, a devout man according to the law, having a good testimony with all the Jews who dwelt there, came to me; and he stood and said to me, 'Brother Saul, receive your sight.'
+Many years later, Paul recounted what happened next: “Then one, Ananias, a devout man according to the law, having a good testimony with all the Jews who dwelt there, came to me; and he stood and said to me, ‘Brother Saul, receive your sight.’
 And at that same hour I looked up at him.
-Then he said, 'The God of our fathers has chosen you that you should know His will, and see the Just One, and hear the voice of His mouth.
+Then he said, ‘The God of our fathers has chosen you that you should know His will, and see the Just One, and hear the voice of His mouth.
 For you will be His witness to all men of what you have seen and heard.
 And now why are you waiting?
-Arise and be baptized, and wash away your sins, calling on the name of the Lord'" (Acts 22:12-16).
+Arise and be baptized, and wash away your sins, calling on the name of the Lord’” (Acts 22:12-16).

-We will closely examine this last verse: "And now why are you waiting?
-Arise and be baptized, and wash away your sins, calling on the name of the Lord" (Acts 22:16).
+Let us examine this last verse: “And now why are you waiting?
+Arise and be baptized, and wash away your sins, calling on the name of the Lord” (Acts 22:16).

 Years later, Paul wrote to the Corinthians, "Behold, now is the accepted time; behold, now is the day of salvation" (2 Corinthians 6:2).